fingerprintjs/external-protocol-flooding/README.md

 - **Yandex Browser** 21.3.0 (Windows 10, macOS Big Sur)
 - **Microsoft Edge** 90 (Windows 10, macOS Big Sur)

-The vulnerability may be fixed by the time you are looking into this repository.
+The vulnerability can already be fixed by the time you find this repository.

 ## Technical overview